What’s that constant headache pain in the temples?

 One type of headache called temporal arteritis needs medical attention.

-Throbbing pain in the temples, especially on just one side of your head, is typically a symptom of migraine pain.
-But when throbbing turns into a constant headache, and it's accompanied by pain when you touch your temples, it may be a sign of temporal arteritis, according to the Harvard Special Health Report Headache Relief.
+Throbbing pain in the temples, especially on just one side of your head, is a common symptom of migraine pain.
+But when throbbing turns into a constant headache, and it's accompanied by pain when you touch your temples, it may be a sign of temporal arteritis.

 Temporal arteritis causes and symptoms

-Temporal arteritis is a condition caused by inflammation of the large temporal arteries located on either side of the head.
-Also known as cranial or giant-cell arteritis, this painful condition is twice as common in women as in men and usually occurs in people ages 50 or older.
+Temporal arteritis is a condition caused by inflammation of one or more large arteries.
+It typically strikes either or both large temporal arteries located on the side of the head.
+Also known as cranial or giant-cell arteritis, this painful condition is more common in women than men and almost always occurs in people ages 50 or older.

 People with temporal arteritis describe the pain as severe, throbbing, and burning—most often at the temple on one side of the head.
 Other symptoms, such as a low-grade fever, fatigue, loss of weight or appetite, or a tender scalp or temple may also occur.
 Chewing may cause aching in the jaw muscles.

-Doctors don't know what triggers the problem, but it involves a misguided immune response in which antibodies attack the blood vessel walls.
+Doctors don't know what triggers the problem, but it involves a misguided immune response causing inflammation of artery walls.
 The resulting swelling can progressively narrow the affected vessels, reducing blood flow.
 In severe cases, arteries become totally blocked.
 If this happens in the artery supplying the retina, it threatens the vision in that eye.
 If an artery that serves the brain is impaired, a stroke could result.
 However, when caught and treated early, temporal arteritis responds well to medication.

 Diagnosis and treatment